herbncrypto/matienzo.org/_posts/2019-01-03-year-in-gratitude.markdown

 ## What's next

 I want to extend this practice of gratitude into this new year, and I'm going to keep my goals a little closer to the chest at the suggestion of a few folks.
 However, I think that gratitude really needs to not be something to be reflected at the end of something - be it a year, a project, or anything else.
-I look forward to reestablishing a sense of connection between people and place and appreciating both of them. and hope you'll join me in doing the same.
+I look forward to reestablishing a sense of connection between people and place and appreciating both of them, and hope you'll join me in doing the same.